Anne Hathaway

 A Still from 'The Devil Wears Prada'

-While the movie's success is largely attributed to Meryl Streep's dazzling performance, which garnered her a Golden Globe and an Oscar nomination, Hathaway expressed contentment, stating, "I take pride in this work.
-Amidst other vivid, character-driven roles, mine was rather subdued."
+While the movie's success was largely due to Meryl Streep's brilliant performance, which earned her a Golden Globe and an Oscar nomination, Hathaway was satisfied with her work, saying, "I'm proud of this performance.
+Among all these vivid, character-driven roles, mine was more understated."

 The Devil wears Prada Vogue scene